 MSDT Follina vulnerability

-A critical vulnerability in Microsoft Office has been disclosed on May 30, 2022.
-This gap can be found under the synonym "Follina" and is listed under CVE-2022-30190.
-What is particularly critical here is that the attack complexity is classified as low.
-The gap can therefore also be exploited by inexperienced attackers and lead to potentially high damage on the affected system.
+On May 30, 2022, a critical vulnerability in Microsoft Office became known.
+This gap can be found under the synonym "Follina" and is referred to under CVE-2022-30190 listed.
+It is particularly critical that the attack complexity is classified as low.
+The vulnerability can therefore also be exploited by inexperienced attackers and lead to potentially high damage on the affected system.

 General information about MSDT-Follina

-The vulnerability uses the Microsoft Support Diagnostic Tool (MSDT) [https://docs.microsoft.com/de-de/windows-server/administration/windows-commands/msdt], which is normally used to collect diagnostic data and send it to Microsoft.
-However, affected files reload malicious code or components via the Internet and execute them on the system with the existing user rights.
-This allows the attacker to gain full control over the system and the data available on it and manipulate it.
-Depending on whether other vulnerabilities are present, further attacks such as privilege escalation can occur.
+The vulnerability uses the Microsoft Support Diagnostic Tool (MSDT) [https://docs.microsoft.com/de-de/windows-server/administration/windows-commands/msdt], with which diagnostic data is normally collected and sent to Microsoft .
+However, affected files reload malicious code or components via the Internet and execute them with the existing user rights on the system.
+This allows the attacker to gain full control over the system and the data available on it and manipulate them.
+Depending on whether there are other vulnerabilities, further attacks such as privilege escalation can occur.

-You want to avoid the consequences of a hacker attack on
+You want to see the consequences of a hacker attack

 Test your IT now with a professional penetration test!

 The affected document contains an https URL that is downloaded.
-This causes Java script code to be executed, which in turn references a URL with a reference to an ms-msdt link.
-The tool described above is called with the passed parameters, reloads malicious code.
-This is then invoked and executed via Power Shell.
-It is particularly insidious that these are not macros, and classic macro protection offers no help against this attack!
+This executes Java Script code which in turn references a URL with a reference to an ms-msdt link.
+The tool described above is called with the parameters passed and loads malicious code.
+This is then called up and executed using Power Shell.
+What is particularly insidious is that these are not macros and the classic macro protection does not offer any help against this attack!

 Workaround

-The MSDT URL protocol used in the attack should be disabled, so it is no longer possible for the links used to be called and executed automatically.
+The MSDT URL protocol used in the attack should be deactivated so that it is no longer possible for the links used to be called up and executed automatically.

-2. creating a backup of the registry key: HKEY_CLASSES_ROOT\ms-msdt using command:
+2. Create a backup of the registry key: HKEY_CLASSES_ROOT\ms-msdt using the command:

 reg export HKEY_CLASSES_ROOT\ms-msdt filename